-6) Besides subscribing, how else can I support?
+6) Besides subscribing, how else can I support Black media like Sesi?

 You can donate!
-An indie magazine with very little advertising, we have a small (but mighty) team, and we’ve got a lot planned for the future — more discussion on Black girls and mental health, our 7th-annual Natural Hair Love issue, and soooo much more.
-But there’s no way we can do any of it without the support of our community.
-You can set up a recurring or one-time donation here. ❤️
+An indie Black media company with very little advertising (see #5), we have a small (but mighty) team, and we’ve got a lot planned for the future — more discussion on Black girls and mental health, our annual Natural Hair Love issue, and soooo much more.

 7) My issue never arrived.
 What do I do?

 Your first issue will arrive within 6 to 8 weeks after your subscription has been ordered.
 Subsequent issues will arrive as follows: Spring issue (between the middle of March and the end of April), Summer issue (between the middle of June and the end of July), Fall issue (between the middle of September and the end of October), and Winter issue (between the middle of December and the end of January).

 If it’s been 6 to 8 weeks since your initial subscription and/or your magazine has not arrived within the specified timelines above, we may have an incorrect address on file or we may not have received your payment.
 E-mail us at email@example.com to verify if your name and address are correct.
 Other reasons that may cause a missed issue:

 - Did you recently move?
 We may not have your change of address on file.
 Update yours here.

 - Your subscription may have expired or not yet begun.

 - The postal service may be experiencing delivery delays due to weather or Covid-19.

 - If none of the above applies, e-mail us at firstname.lastname@example.org and let us know which issue you missed.
 We’ll extend your subscription to compensate for that missed issue.
 (EX: If you missed the spring issue and your subscription ends the following winter, we’ll extend it through the following spring.)